What is UI design? User interface design explained

-What makes great UI design?
+What makes a great UI design?
 This is a question that countless designers, founders, and project managers have battled with during the design and iteration process.
-Yet, despite ongoing technical advancement within the field of digital design, as well as the advent of full spectrum design tools such as Figma or rapid prototyping tools like Uizard, one thing has remained as constant and consistent as ever... user needs.
+Yet, despite ongoing technical advancement within the field of digital design, as well as the emergence of easy-to-use design tools such as Uizard, one thing has remained as consistent and important as ever... the needs of the users.

 “Good design is actually a lot harder to notice than poor design… because good designs fit our needs so well that the design is invisible” Donald A. Norman, The Design of Everyday Things, Preface